 The following solution can be applied to reach consistency among sessions:

-Use hints to forcibly redirect specific queries to the primary node.
+Use hints to forcibly redirect specific queries to the primary database.

 eg: /*FORCE_MASTER*/ select * from user;